Table of Contents Contents

 1. iShares Core Canadian Universe Bond Index ETF (XBB)

-This is a Blackrock iShares Canada ETF.
-It is listed on the TSX (Toronto Stock Exchange) and is a low cost, fixed-income ETF.
+This is a BlackRock iShares Canada ETF.
+It is listed on the TSX (Toronto Stock Exchange) and is a low-cost, fixed-income ETF.
 It provides exposure to the investment-grade bond market.
-The reason this is such a high rated fund is because it is low risk and consists of mostly government bonds.
+The reason this is such a highly rated fund is that it is low risk and consists mostly of government bonds.
 It also has a relatively low MER of 0.10%.

 2. BMO Aggregate Bond Index ETF (ZAG)